 In this work, we propose to extend this model to:

-where $c_j^i$ and $m^i$ are $k$ sets of unknown coil sensitivity profiles and unknown images.
-This approach is inspired by ESPIRiT, which uses additional maps to account for model violations~\cite{Uecker_Magn.Reson.Med._2014}.
+where $\vect{c}_j^i$ and $\vect{m}^i$ are $k$ sets of unknown coil sensitivity profiles and unknown images.
+This approach is inspired by ESPIRiT, which uses additional maps to account for model violations.\cite{Uecker_Magn.Reson.Med._2014}

-In the following, we will show that the above formulation can be related to blind multi-channel deconvolution with nuclear norm regularization.
-From here on, we assume that the variable transformation $\hat c_j = W c_j$ has been applied to move the weighting matrix from the regularization into the forward operator. \cref{eq:nlinv} can be transformed into a blind multi-channel deconvolution problem in k-space through the convolution theorem.
-Blind multi-channel deconvolution can be lifted into a linear inverse problem in terms of a rank-1 matrix $X = uv^T$ formed by the tensor product of $u$ and $v$, where $u$ corresponds to $m$ and $v$ is a stacked vector composed of the weighted coil sensitivity profiles $\hat c_j$.
-The problem can then be written as:
+In the following, we will show that this formulation automatically produces solutions with rank even smaller than $k$ if one exits.
+To show this, we first relate \cref{eq:enlive} to a linear inverse problem for matrices with nuclear norm regularization.

+From here on, we assume that the variable transformation $\hat{\vect{c}}_j = \vect{W} \vect{c}_j$ has been applied to move the weighting matrix from the regularization into the forward operator.
+We note that this problem is equivalent to a corresponding multi-channel blind deconvolution problem~\cite{Kundur_IEEESignalProcess.Mag._1996} in k-space via the convolution theorem.
+Using the "lifting" approach used for such blind deconvolution problems~\cite{Ahmed_IEEETrans.Inform.Theory_2014}, which can also be applied in the image domain, we now lift the \cref{eq:nlinv} into a linear inverse problem in terms of a rank-1 matrix $\vect{X} = \vect{u}\vect{v}^T$ formed by the tensor product of $\vect{u}$ and $\vect{v}$, where $\vect{u}$ corresponds to $\vect{m}$ and $\vect{v}$ is a stacked vector composed of the weighted coil sensitivity profiles $\hat{\vect{c}}_j$.
+The problem then becomes:

-with a linear operator $\mathcal{A}$ mapping $uv^T$ to $\mathcal{PF}c_j\odot m$ and a vector $y$ containing measurement data of all coils.
-Such an $\mathcal{A}$ exists because $uv^T$ contains all possible products of elements of $u$ and $v$.
+with a linear operator $\mathcal{A}$ mapping $\vect{u}\vect{v}^T$ to $\mathcal{PF}\vect{c}_j\odot \vect{m}$ and a vector $\vect{y}$ containing measurement data of all coils.
+Such an $\mathcal{A}$ exists because $\vect{u}\vect{v}^T$ contains all possible products of elements of $\vect{u}$ and $\vect{v}$.
 Its explicit action is explained in more detail in the Appendix.
 In general, all bilinear functions can be expressed as linear functions on the tensor product of the two vector spaces involved.

 As suggested by Ahmed et al.~\cite{Ahmed_IEEETrans.Inform.Theory_2014} for blind multi-channel deconvolution, we now relax the rank-1 constraint and allow $k$ sets of images and coil sensitivity profiles.
-This corresponds to using $X=UV^T\in \mathcal{C}^{N_{I}\times N_{C}\cdot N_{I}} \mathcal{C}^{n\times l}$ with $U\in \mathcal{C}^{N_{I}\times k}$ and $V\in \mathcal{C}^{N_{C}\cdot N_{I}\times k}$, which then leads to the optimization problem
+This corresponds to using $\vect{X}=\vect{U}\vect{V}^T\in \mathcal{C}^{N_{I}\times N_{C}\cdot N_{I}}$ with $\vect{U}\in \mathcal{\vect{C}}^{N_{I}\times k}$ and $\vect{V}\in \mathcal{C}^{N_{C}\cdot N_{I}\times k}$, which then leads to the optimization problem